Fireflies in the Sun

 Fireflies in the Sun (误杀2) is a 2021 Chinese crime thriller film produced by Chen Sicheng, directed by Dai Mo, and starring Xiao Yang, Janice Man, and Simon Yam.
-Although the film reunites the same production team and the lead actor of Sheep Without a Shepherd, it is not a direct sequel to that film.
+Although the film reunites the same production team and the lead actor of Sheep Without a Shepherd, it is not a direct sequel to that film or its source Drishyam.
 It is a remake of the 2002 American thriller drama film John Q., which was directed by Nick Cassavetes and starring Denzel Washington.
 It follows the story of Lin Rilang, a father and husband whose son is diagnosed with an enlarged heart and gives all his efforts to collect money for his son's operation.
 The film premiered in China on 17 December 2021.